 Gas Recovery and Recycle Limited, GR2L, has developed a unique, closed loop, argon purge gas recovery and purification system, the ArgonØ, to recycle the high purity argon purge gas used in the fabrication of Silicon wafers for Solar PV applications.

-For manufacturers faced with this “triple whammy” of increasing argon usage, rising argon prices and having to reduce their CO2 footprint, investing in the Gas Recovery and Recycle Limited ArgonØ argon recycling systems, which can reduce the facility argon usage by at least 95%, is a highly attractive proposition saving both cost and CO2 footprint and improving sustainability.
+For manufacturers faced with increasing argon usage, rising argon prices and having to reduce their CO2 footprint, investing in the Gas Recovery and Recycle Limited ArgonØ argon recycling systems can reduce the facility argon usage by at least 95%, and is a highly attractive proposition saving both cost and CO2 footprint and improving sustainability.

 Get in touch

 To discuss how GR2L can decrease your carbon footprint and vastly improve your bottom line, get in touch.